Kiremate/3D_Scene_OpenGL/docs/README.md

-3D_Scene_Renderer
+# 3D_Scene_OpenGL
-This project is a simple 3D rendering engine, designed for educational purposes.
-It demonstrates the use of basic 3D graphics concepts, such as camera control, mesh loading, and rasterization.
+This project is a 3D scene rendered using OpenGL.
+It consists of multiple classes that handle different aspects of the scene, such as the camera, mesh rendering, skybox, and texture management.

 Classes
-Camera
-The Camera class is responsible for representing the camera in the 3D scene.
-It stores information about the camera's position, orientation, and projection properties.
-The class provides methods to control the camera and to retrieve its view and projection matrices.

-Mesh
-The Mesh class represents a 3D mesh in the scene.
-It inherits from the Node class, which allows it to be transformed and organized hierarchically.
-The Mesh class loads mesh data from a file using the Assimp library, and it stores the original vertices, indices, and colors, as well as transformed vertices and display vertices.

-MeshData
-The MeshData class is a helper class that stores vertex, index, and color data for a mesh.
-It provides methods to manipulate and access the mesh data.

-Node
-The Node class is a base class for objects in the scene.
-It provides basic functionality for hierarchical transformations and updates.
-Classes that inherit from Node can implement their own update and transformation logic, making it easy to create complex scenes with multiple objects.

-Rasterizer
-The Rasterizer class is responsible for rasterizing the 3D scene onto a 2D buffer.
-It takes the transformed vertices from the Mesh class and projects them onto the screen.
-The class provides methods to draw polygons, clear the buffer, and blit the buffer to the window.
+Camera.h: Defines the camera class, which represents the viewpoint and handles camera transformations.
+Mesh.h: Handles loading and rendering of a mesh object.
+MeshData.h: Contains the data structure for storing mesh information.
+Node.h: Represents a node in a scene graph, used for hierarchical transformations.
+Skybox.h: Manages the rendering of a skybox.
+TextureManager.h: Handles loading and managing textures.
+View.hpp: Implements the main view class, which sets up the OpenGL context and handles rendering the scene.
+Main Components
 View
-The View class manages the main rendering loop and maintains references to the camera, rasterizer, and scene objects.
-It is responsible for updating the camera and objects, as well as rendering the scene using the rasterizer.
+The View class is the main class responsible for rendering the 3D scene.
+It handles the initialization of the OpenGL context, manages the camera, skybox, shaders, and rendering of the mesh.
+The View class also handles user input and updates the scene accordingly.

-Main
+Rendering
+void update(): This method is called to update the scene.
+It handles any necessary transformations, such as camera rotations. void render(): This method is called to render the scene.
+It starts by clearing the color and depth buffers, renders the skybox, sets up the shader program for the mesh, sends transformation matrices to the shader, and draws the mesh.
+It also includes post-processing effects by binding the framebuffer and rendering a quad with a texture.
+Initialization and Setup

+void resize(int new_width, int new_height): This method is called when the window is resized.
+It updates the viewport and aspect ratio of the camera.
+GLuint compile_shaders(): This method compiles the vertex and fragment shaders for the main rendering.
+GLuint compile_postprocessing_shaders(): This method compiles the vertex and fragment shaders for post-processing effects. void load_mesh(const std::string& mesh_file_path): This method loads a mesh from a file using the Assimp library.
+It generates vertex and index buffers for rendering the mesh.

+User Input
+void on_key(int key_code): This method is called when a key is pressed.
+It can be used to handle key-based interactions. void on_drag(int pointer_x, int pointer_y): This method is called when the mouse is dragged.
+It updates the rotation angles based on the mouse movement. void on_click(int pointer_x, int pointer_y, bool down): This method is called when a mouse button is clicked or released.
+It handles the mouse button state and updates the rotation angles accordingly.

+Shaders
+The class includes the vertex and fragment shader code as static string constants.

+These are the key functionalities provided by the View class to handle the rendering and interaction with the 3D scene using OpenGL.
+TextureManager
+The TextureManager class handles the loading and management of textures.
+It provides methods to load textures from files and retrieve the OpenGL texture ID associated with a specific texture.

+Usage
+To use the 3D scene, follow these steps:

+Include the necessary header files in your project: Camera.h, Mesh.h, MeshData.h, Node.h, Skybox.h, Texture_Cube.h, TextureManager.h, and View.hpp.

-The Main.cpp file is the entry point of the application.
-It initializes the window, creates an instance of the View class, and enters the main event loop.
+Create an instance of the View class and provide the width and height of the window.

-How to use
-Compile and run the project using your preferred C++ compiler and development environment.
-Interact with the 3D scene using the provided camera controls.
-Dependencies
-This project requires the following libraries:

-Assimp (Asset Importer Library): for loading 3D mesh data from various file formats.
-SDL2 (Simple DirectMedia Layer): for creating a window, handling user input, and displaying the rendered image.
+Inside your main loop, call the update() and render() methods of the View instance to update and render the scene, respectively.

+Handle user input events and pass them to the View instance by calling the appropriate methods, such as on_key, on_drag, and on_click to move the camera.